guntupalli09/Santhosh_Guntupalli.github.io/experience.md

 ### 🟣 FedEx Dataworks – Data Engineer II *(Remote)*
 **June 2024 – Present**
-- Designed Databricks cost analytics platform using PySpark + Unity Catalog
+- Developed and maintained scalable cloud-based analytics platforms using Databricks and PySpark
-- Built real-time pipelines using Azure Event Hub
+- Built real-time event-driven pipelines to support operational and strategic decision-making
-- Architected Azure + GCP multi-cloud workflows
+- Designed multi-cloud data architectures integrating Azure and GCP services
-- Automated KPI dashboards in Power BI
+- Delivered interactive KPI dashboards in Power BI to inform executive leadership

 ### 🟢 Vedhops IT Services – Data Engineer *(Remote)*
 **March 2024 – June 2024**
-- Built streaming data pipelines (ADF, Azure Synapse, Kafka)
+- Engineered high-throughput streaming pipelines using Azure Synapse, ADF, and Kafka
-- Improved system latency by 40%
+- Enhanced system performance and reduced processing latency by optimizing architecture
-- Led migration to cloud-native architecture using Terraform
+- Spearheaded the transition to cloud-native infrastructure, improving scalability and automation
+- Contributed to advanced analytics initiatives by enabling reliable, real-time data access

 ### 🔵 LTI Mindtree – Data Engineer *(India)*
 **Sept 2019 – Aug 2022**
-- Delivered robust ETL pipelines using AWS Glue and Azure Data Factory
-- Optimized transformation logic with Spark and Redshift
+- Designed and implemented large-scale ETL workflows for structured and semi-structured data
+- Supported data science and BI teams with clean, accessible, and high-performance datasets
-- Developed infrastructure monitoring with Terraform
+- Developed infrastructure and monitoring solutions to ensure data reliability and compliance
+- Collaborated with cross-functional teams to integrate data into ML pipelines and reporting layers

 ---